Harnessing the martech advantage

 Emphasize strategic viewpoints

 Scott Brinker explains that managing Martec’s Law requires organizations to become much more strategic about their marketing technologies.
 Because success could well come down to determining which technology changes to embrace and which to ignore, developing a marketing technology strategy is a must.
-Things to consider in this plan include cloud or on-premise solutions, best-of-breed versus single enterprise platform solutions, and ensuring alignment of martech tools with marketing objectives.
+Things to consider in this plan include cloud computing or on-site solutions, best-of-breed versus single enterprise platform solutions, and ensuring alignment of martech tools with marketing objectives.

 Cloud solutions are becoming increasingly popular because they provide implementation agility, access to frequent feature updates, and significantly better integration options than when they first emerged.
 The sheer proliferation of tools along with improved integration also contributes to a best-of-breed leaning for many CMOs.
-Walker Sands found that 48 percent of marketers are integrating solutions rather than relying on single-suite tools.
+Walker Sands found that 48% of marketers are integrating solutions rather than relying on single-suite tools.

 Aligning martech to company strategy requires that marketers clarify their objectives, assess current capabilities (realized and unrealized), and build a technology strategy around filling gaps.
 For example, one company found that one of the biggest challenges for marketers in the next few years will be optimizing cross-channel communications.
 Addressing this particular challenge from a martech perspective will require contact optimization capabilities, a marketing automation tool to handle the high volume of leads generated in optimized communications, and the ability for these tools to communicate on a real-time basis with a variety of channels including digital and brick and mortar.